facuxfdz/kafka-cluster-provision/README.md

     This playbook will run the following playbooks in order:
     - `get-apache-kafka/site.yml`: This playbook will download Apache Kafka and Zookeeper from the official website.
     - `configure-env/site.yml`: This playbook will configure the environment for Apache Kafka and Zookeeper.
-    - `configure-properties/site.yml`: This playbook will configure the properties for Apache Kafka and Zookeeper (`server.properties` and `zookeeper.properties` files).
+    - `configure-properties/site.yml`: This playbook will configure the properties for Apache Kafka and Zookeeper.

 You will be prompted to enter the password for the user with sudo privileges on the target machine.
 Enter the password and press Enter to continue.